Ashley Hicks: Personal life

 After their wedding, Hicks and his wife lived in a renovated building in New York City that belonged to Marc Chagall's grandson.
 It was near Fifth Avenue, surrounded by the lofts and studios of local artists.
 While the building was renovated, the interior of their home was rather low scale, lacking air conditioning.
 Allegra said of their home, "Although it was a glamorous address it was, for us, more about the people who lived there."
-They lived in New York from 1991–92.
+They lived in New York from 1991 to 1992.
 In May 2009, the couple announced the end of their marriage.
 Allegra remarried in June 2014 Marchese Roberto Mottola di Amato, a Neapolitan landowner and entrepreneur.

-On 5 September 2015, Hicks married digital fashion editor Kathryn 'Katalina' Sharkey also known as Kata Sharkey de Solis (born Houston, Texas, U.S., 31 December 1981, daughter of William T. Sharkey, CPA, and Rosalie Solis).
+On 5 September 2015, Hicks married Kathryn 'Katalina' Sharkey also known as Kata Sharkey de Solis (born Houston, Texas, U.S., 31 December 1981, daughter of William T. Sharkey, CPA, and Rosalie Solis).
+Hicks and Sharkey separated in August 2018 and then divorced.

-News of their engagement was first reported in Page Six of The New York Post, which detailed that Hicks had been "introduced to de Solis via Instagram in May [2015] by artist Donald “Drawbertson” Robertson, the 'Andy Warhol of Instagram.'”
-Their wedding was held at the family's home at The Grove in Oxfordshire and was officiated by the man who had introduced them (who also served as Hicks's best man), Donald Robertson.
-Hicks had an affair with Martina Mondadori, godmother to his first son with Kata, during Kata's second pregnancy.
-Ashley and Kata Hicks separated in 2018.

-From his second marriage, Hicks has the following children:
+From his second marriage, Hicks has two sons: